jharwell/sierra/README.rst

     my research query--GO!"

-  Essentially, SIERRA handles the “engineering” parts of research on the backend, such as: random seeds, algorithm stochasticity, configuration for a given execution environment or platform, generating statistics from experimental results, and generating visualizations from processed results.
+  Essentially, SIERRA handles the “engineering” parts of research on the backend, such as: generating experiments, configuring execution environments or platforms, running the generated experiments, and processing experimental results to generate statistics, and/or visualizations.
+It also handles random seeds, algorithm stochasticity, and other low-level details.

 - It eliminates manual reconfiguration of experiments across platforms by decoupling the concepts of execution environment and platform; any supported